kukuu/scalable-platforms-system-architecture/README.md

 9. Data-centric

 ```
-By combining the technologies, methodologies and practices below, you can successfully build a digital platform that will be highly scalable, reliable, and maintainable.
+By combining the technologies, methodologies and practices below, you can successfully build a digital platform that will be highly scalable, reliable, maintainable and cost effective.
 The platform could efficiently handle growing user loads, recover from failures, and provide actionable insights through comprehensive monitoring and observability.
 This approach will ensure the platform's resilience and responsiveness, meets the demands of a dynamic digital landscape.

 - System Design Architecture: Start by carefully designing the architecture of the digital platform. follow established software engineering standard methodologies such as the SOLID principles, Domain-Driven Design (DDD) to ensure a maintainable and scalable system and also Security and Project Management methodolgies and guidelines like OWASP, TOGAF, Agile etc.